shelling/app-ldap/README.md

 # App::LDAP

 App::LDAP is aimed at being a handy tool for system administrator to create/delete accounts, groups, sudoers, hosts, and more without editing LDIF directly.
-Besides, it alos provides the abilities similar to migration tools provided by PADL which makes you easily migrate to LDAP fast within only one tool set.
+Besides, it also provides the abilities similar to migration tools provided by PADL and a institute browser, that can make you easily migrate to LDAP fast within only one tool set.
 The tool retrives all infomation via /etc/ldap.conf or the same file at different locations so that you can command almost the same as the time you are using /etc/* files.
 And all permission would be determined via the UID of users.
-So, just configure your LDAP server and client well and install App::LDAP, it would serves there as the tools you are familiar to.
+So, just configure your LDAP server and client well and install App::LDAP, it would serves there as the tools you are familiar to and help you migrate/import/export data rapidly.

 ## INSTALLATION